Attested: Ptolemy 2,3,29 Δουροτργιγες, a tribe with one πολις at Δουνιον

 inscription C DVRTRG #ENDINESIS; inscription CI DVROTRAG LENDINIESI#

 Name origin: Duro- ‘crossing’ is clear enough, and Lendin- probably arose from *lendh- ‘wetness’.
-If the second element was -trages it matches Latin traho ‘to draw’ from PIE *dhragh- ‘draw, drag’, but if it was -triges with a vowel I that would relate to words such as trigger and trek, also with a sense of pulling.
+Second element -trages matches Latin traho ‘to draw’, but it is uncertain whether the underlying PIE root ‘to draw, to drag’ should be written *dragh- or *tragh- or *dreg-.
+Modern English words drag, tractor, trek, trigger, truck, and thrall all have a sense of pulling, but show the same uncertainty about the vowel as the ancient sources, plus the tendency of D/T/Θ to interchange.
 Either way, the *Durotrages were probably ‘through-transporting people’, presumably referring to their situation astride the trans-peninsula route, leading on the Dorset side towards France and on the Somerset side towards Wales and Ireland.

 Notes: Delamarre (2017:293-7) offered a translation of ‘feet of steel’, inspired by Welsh dur and Irish traig ‘foot’.
 Not convincing.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.